 So a cover photo is ESSENTIAL on your LinkedIn profile.
-It’s visual, so unlike the rest of your profile, how you choose to format is is completely up to you.
+It’s visual, so unlike the rest of your professional profile, how you choose to format is completely up to you.
 It’s your differentiation vector, your personal branding.

 Experience has shown that the About section is not often looked at.
 That’s because the overview is only two lines long, which doesn’t really encourage action.
-Additionally the section is very small and not very visual compared to the rest of the profile (hence the importance of the other sections).
+Additionally, the profile section is very small and not very visual compared to the rest of the profile (hence the importance of the other sections).

 Give the visitor something to write about: your best blog articles, your own website, your customer testimonials, etc… But above all, choose well the first 2-3: they are the most visible.

-Work experience, education and training: be specific, be honest
+Work experience, education, and training: be specific, be honest

-Unless your employer has recruited you based on a fake CV, our 1st advice is: be honest.
+Unless your employer has recruited you based on a fake CV, our 1st career advice is: be honest.